leondavi/NErlNet/README.md

 Visit our hugging face organization page for more datasets and models of Nerlnet.
 [<img width="150" alt="hf-logo-with-title" src="https://github.com/leondavi/NErlNet/assets/18975070/93e736b9-732e-4d33-a51a-ca5f68308772">](https://huggingface.co/Nerlnet)
 ### Social
+Distributed ML on the edge - A new evolution step of AI.

 https://github.com/leondavi/NErlNet/assets/18975070/15a3957a-3fd6-4fb2-a365-7e1578468298